braydentang1/NHLPlayoffs/README.md

 Folder Descriptions:
 -----
 1. **All Team Stats:** .csv files pulled from corsica.hockey.
 Used in the .R file CorsicaAllTeamStats, located in the Scraping Scripts and Template.
+2. **Evolving Hockey:**: .csv files pulled from evolvinghockey.
+Used in the .R file EvolvingHockey WAR, located in the Scraping Scripts and Template.
 2. **Game Score:** .csv files pulled from corsica.hockey.
 Used in the .R file CorsicaGameScore.
 3. **Hockey Reference:** .html renders of various web pages from hockey-reference.
 This is used to get around webpages that require JavaScript to be run upon opening the webpage in a browser which, to my knowledge, rvest cannot deal with.
 Used for scraping.
 4. **Modelling:** .R files where the actual modelling scripts can be found.